micmejia/bible-dump/AMPC/Acts/Acts 2.md

-And they were all filled (diffused throughout their souls) with the Holy Spirit and began to speak in other (different, foreign) languages (tongues), as the Spirit [^a]kept giving them clear _and_ loud expression [in each tongue in appropriate words].
+And they were all filled (diffused throughout their souls) with the Holy Spirit and began to speak in other (different, foreign) languages (tongues), as the Spirit kept giving them clear _and_ loud expression [in each tongue in appropriate words].